Closing Rikers Island: Why Community-Based Solutions Are Critical Investments

 Providing access to safe and stable housing, robust trauma-informed mental health care, and meaningful employment—rather than further investing in Rikers Island—stabilizes individuals, their families, and allows communities to thrive.

-Click here to learn more about our ATI programs that work directly with individuals detained at Rikers Island.
+Click here to learn more about our ATI programs that work directly with women detained at Rikers Island.
 To learn more about our community-based solutions, click here.

 Recent Posts